Best EU Country for Business 2024

 malta1

-In Malta, a closed and a public limited company can be incorporated.
-The minimum share capital of a public company is €46600 and for a private company it is €1200.
-At the time of incorporation, at least 25 per cent of the capital of a public limited company and 20 per cent of the capital of a private limited company must be paid up.
+In Malta, it is possible to incorporate both a closed and a public limited company.
+The minimum share capital of a public company amounts to €46,600 and for a private company it amounts to €1,200.
+At the time of incorporation, at least 25% of the capital of a public limited company and 20% of the capital of a private limited company must be paid up.

 Taxation

-Value Added Tax is imposed on the sale of goods, works and services in Malta.
+Value Added Tax is imposed on the sale of goods, works, and services in Malta.
 The VAT rate on the island is 18%.
-Some goods are subject to preferential rates of 5% – for example printed publications and hotel services, and of 0% for medicines and foodstuffs.
+Some goods are subject to preferential rates of 5% – for example, printed publications and hotel services, and of 0% for medicines and foodstuffs.
 No property tax exists and no turnover tax on the transfer of shares in companies owned by non-residents.
-Malta also has no exchange control legislation and a Maltese Company may conduct its economic activities in any currency in the world.
+Malta also has no exchange control legislation, and a Maltese Company may conduct its economic activities in any currency in the world.

-In essence, to be entitled to a refund of the corporate income tax, the foreign company has to be registered with the pertinent authorities in Malta as either a trading or holding company.
-The definition of a trading company is one deriving its income from trading activities, while a holding company derives its income from participation in other organisations.
+The essential requirement for a corporation tax refund to be payable is that the foreign company should be registered with the relevant Maltese authorities as either a trading or a holding company.
+In essence, a trading company would derive income from the trading activity, and the holding company would derive its income from participation in other organizations.

 All the income derived by a Malta company shall be credited, for tax accounting purposes, to one of four tax accounts, namely: “foreign profits”, “Maltese profits”, “profits from immovable property”, “non-taxable income”.
 Each type of income enjoys its own rules of taxation.
 The final amount of tax shall be credited to the fifth account “final tax”.

-Example.
-Consider the two most usual cases: a Maltese company derives profits from trading abroad and from participation in other companies.
-In either case, such profits would be subject to statutory tax at 35 per cent, while such tax deducted from the dividends distributed is refundable to the Maltese shareholders.
+a) a Maltese company derives profits from trading abroad and from participation in other companies.
+In either case, such profits would be subject to statutory tax at 35%, while such tax deducted from the dividends distributed is refundable to the Maltese shareholders.
 The rules governing a refund are different, depending on the type of income.

 Malta companies must file an annual financial statement with the Registrar of Companies.
 The names and addresses of the company directors and shareholders are matters of public record.